esamattis/yalr/README.md

 subdirectories.
 File/directory deletions and additions are considered as modifications too.

-It will will print out the script tag needed to connect your browser to the YALR server or you can use the [LiveReload Chrome extension][extension].
+It will will print out the script tag required by the browser to connect to the YALR server or you can use the [LiveReload Chrome extension][extension].
 Then the browser page will be automatically reloaded every time when a change is detected in the watch path.